Playoff-bound Sharks snap skid with 5-4 win over Rangers

 The Rangers answered when Miller beat Jones from the faceoff circle for his 21st goal, and looked as though they could add onto that during a late power play.

 But Karlsson put San Jose back ahead when he skated up ice on a 2-on-1, looked off a defender and beat Lundqvist to the stick side for his 10th goal.
-Karlsson had missed the previous eight games with a lower-body injury.

 Tierney's goal midway through the second made it 3-1.